Skin · Condition

 Melasma can be emotionally challenging because of its visibility and its tendency to fluctuate.
 Many sufferers describe a cycle of improvement followed by disappointing recurrence, often triggered by sun exposure or hormonal changes.
 The dark patches can be difficult to conceal with standard makeup, and many people with melasma become hyper-vigilant about sun protection, sometimes to the point of avoiding outdoor activities.
 The cosmetic impact of melasma can affect social confidence, professional interactions, and self-image.
 Clients seeking melasma treatment in Coventry and Leamington Spa at Feonix Aesthetics often have a long history of trying various products and treatments and are looking for a more effective and sustained approach.

-Chemical peels using carefully selected formulations are a cornerstone of our melasma management.
-Gentle peels containing ingredients such as lactic acid, mandelic acid, and other melanin-inhibiting agents help to lift surface pigmentation and promote even skin tone without overstimulating the melanocytes.
-A course of peels, spaced two to four weeks apart, can progressively lighten melasma patches.
+Chemical peels with carefully selected formulations are our supporting modality.
+Gentle peels containing lactic acid, mandelic acid and melanin-inhibiting ingredients lift surface pigmentation and promote even skin tone without overstimulating the melanocytes.
+A course of peels, spaced two to four weeks apart, can progressively reduce the visibility of melasma patches and complement the deeper dermal action of the thulium laser.
+Strong, aggressive peels are not used for melasma — they can trigger the same rebound response as aggressive lasers.

 Melasma has a multifactorial cause.
 Hormonal influences are central — oestrogen and progesterone appear to stimulate melanocyte activity, which is why melasma is so common during pregnancy ('mask of pregnancy'), with oral contraceptives, and on HRT.
 Sun exposure is the most important exacerbating factor — UV stimulates melanin production directly and can trigger flares even when hormonal factors are controlled.
 Heat and infrared radiation also worsen melasma.
 Genetics strongly predispose: melasma runs in families.
 Stress, thyroid issues and certain medications all contribute.